awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 ### Re-Anchoring Without Authoritarianism

-The solution to epistemic drift is often misunderstood as a demand for centralized truth enforcement.
-This is neither feasible nor desirable.
-Forced consensus does not produce shared reality; it produces compliance.

-What sustains shared reality is not agreement, but shared methods.
-People can disagree fiercely while still recognizing common procedures for checking claims.
-Courts, scientific institutions, and engineering disciplines function this way.
-Dispute is expected.
-Verification is non-negotiable.
+Shared reality is not sustained by agreement, but by shared methods.
+Courts, science, and engineering tolerate fierce disagreement while enforcing verification.

-Re-anchoring reality, then, is a design problem.
+Re-anchoring reality is a design problem.
 It requires lowering the cost of verification and raising the cost of unsupported certainty.
-It requires systems that reward correction rather than punish it, and cultures that treat belief revision as competence rather than weakness.
+Systems must reward correction rather than punish it, and treat belief revision as competence rather than weakness.

-This is difficult in environments optimized for speed and scale.
-But difficulty does not imply impossibility.
-It implies intention.
+This is difficult in environments optimized for speed and scale—but difficulty does not imply impossibility.

 ### Why This Still Matters